sapcc/keppel/docs/operator-guide.md

   single-region deployment, the "trivial" name claim driver allows everyone to claim any unused name.
 In a multi-region deployment, an appropriate name claim driver could access a central service that manages account name claims.
 As for storage drivers, the choice of name claim driver may be linked to the choice of auth driver.

-## Building and running Keppel

-Build Keppel with `make`, install with `make install` or `docker build`.
-This is the same as in the general README, since the server and client components are all combined in one single binary.
-For a complete Keppel deployment, you need to run:

-- as many instances of `keppel server api` as you want, and
-- exactly one instance of `keppel server janitor`.

-Both commands take configuration from environment variables.

 ### Common configuration options